ansible/ansible/docs/docsite/rst/windows_setup.rst

 * ``Service\Auth\CbtHardeningLevel``: Specifies whether channel binding tokens are not verified (None), verified but not required (Relaxed), or verified and required (Strict).
 CBT is only used when connecting with NTLM or Kerberos over HTTPS.
-The downstream libraries that Ansible currently uses only supports passing the CBT with NTLM authentication.
+The downstream libraries that Ansible currently uses only support passing the CBT with NTLM authentication.
 Using Kerberos with ``CbtHardeningLevel = Strict`` will result in a ``404`` error.